Home

 ***Low Maintenance Tip***

-There are some other great alternatives to the plain old seed dish.
+Another great alternatives to the plain old plastic seed dish is stainless steel.
 Stainless steel is easy to clean and will not absorb bacteria like plastic might.

 Return from Canary Seed to Canary Foods Main Page.